widgetface/model_of_life_take-home-exercise/README.md

 ### K-mer analysis

-The k-mer analysis results for k=4 and k=5 also show that the most common are G, C or GC containing.
+The k-mer analysis results also show that the most common are  G, C or GC containing.

 ### Palindrome analysis

-The analysis found 16 DNA sequnces where palidromes ere of 20 base pair or over.
-This finding could occur due to  sequence artifacts which have been found to occur in PCR based sequencing approaches ([ref-4](https://bmcgenomics.biomedcentral.com/articles/10.1186/)).
-However, if these palidromic sequences are real they could be involved in are involved in a diverse processes that range from bacterial immune responses to the regulation of gene expression ([ref-5](https://www.sciencedirect.com/science/article/abs/pii/B9780128225639000652)).
-These palindromic sequnces are also often associated with amplified genes in both prokaryotes and eukaryotes ([ref-6](https://academic.oup.com/genetics/article-abstract/161/3/1065/6052570?redirectedFrom=fulltext)).
-Without further analysis it is difficult to expand more on this finding.
+The analysis found 16 DNA sequences where palindromes are of 20 base pairs or over.
+This finding could occur due to sequencing artifacts which have been found to occur in PCR based sequencing approaches ([ref-4](https://bmcgenomics.biomedcentral.com/articles/10.1186/)).

+However, if these palidromic sequences are real they could be involved in a diverse range of processes, including  bacterial immune responses to the regulation of gene expression in eukaryotes ([ref-5](https://www.sciencedirect.com/science/article/abs/pii/B9780128225639000652)).

+Palindromic sequences are also often associated with amplified genes in both prokaryotes and eukaryotes ([ref-6](https://academic.oup.com/genetics/article-abstract/161/3/1065/6052570?redirectedFrom=fulltext)).

+Without further information on the composition and preparation of the DNA sequence dataset and further analysis, it is difficult to expand more on this finding.

-A short analysis running some of the longest palidromic sequences through the BLAST sequence alignamnt tool ([ref-7](https://blast.ncbi.nlm.nih.gov/Blast.cgi)), using default settings,  indicated many originated from bacteria and examples are provided below:
+A short analysis running some of the longest palindromic sequences through the BLAST sequence alignamnt tool ([ref-7](https://blast.ncbi.nlm.nih.gov/Blast.cgi)), using default settings,  indicated many originated from bacteria as shown below:

 | Sequence                   | Species | match percent
 | GGCCCGCAAATAATTATTTGCGGGCC | Pantoea dispersa strain (gram negative bacterium) | 100%